-Take care of details: Make sure that your telephone is answered professionally, e-mails are responded to quickly, your website is updated regularly and customer concerns or complaints dealt with efficiently and effectively.
+Take care of details: Make sure that your telephone is answered professionally, emails are responded to quickly, your website is updated regularly and customer concerns or complaints are dealt with efficiently and effectively.
 Addressing concerns or complaints promptly is especially important on social media or other online platforms where other existing or prospective customers may view the critique.

-Tell the community about your business: Join the local Chamber of Commerce and/or tourist association.
+Tell the community about your business: Join the local Chamber of Commerce, local food and/or tourist association.
 Talk to neighbouring farms, service stations, retail outlets, etc. Give other retailers your brochure and make sure that people in your area know about you.
-Start close to home at first and move out gradually.
+Start close to home, at first, and move out gradually.
 Remember, it is more important to complement than to compete with other local businesses that are also looking to attract visitors.
 Explore opportunities to promote collectively, such as local food or tourism trails or maps.

-Send information about your company to related magazines and newspapers: Send them news releases and story ideas.
+Send information about your company to relevant media: Send them news releases and story ideas.
 Invite them for a free visit/tour or an open house.
 You may reach out to media through mailings, emails, phone calls or social media.
-Think of things that would interest them (e.g., if you operate a Pick-Your-Own strawberry farm, send the editor a basket of strawberries to promote that you are open for business).
+Think of things that would interest them (e.g., if you operate a pick-your-own strawberry farm, send the editor a basket of strawberries to promote that you are open for business)

 Agri-tourism involving farm visits implies risks and potential liability to the farm owner should accidents occur.
 It is necessary, therefore, to develop sensible risk management strategies to minimize your liability exposure.
 Safety is your first priority when opening your farm gates to visitors.
-Your visitor's safety is largely your responsibility.
+Your visitors' safety is largely your responsibility.
 See the OMAFRA Factsheet Managing Risk on Farms Open to the Public, available on the OMAFRA website at ontario.ca/agbusiness.

 Ontario Ministry of Agriculture, Food and Rural Affairs (OMAFRA)

 The Ontario Ministry of Agriculture, Food and Rural Affairs (OMAFRA) has created a number of Factsheets and related information dealing with business planning and marketing found by searching ontario.ca/agbusiness.

 Agri-tourism adds value to your existing farm operation.
 For more information, see the Beyond Production Agriculture business information bundle and the Direct Farm Marketing business resources also found by searching ontario.ca/agbusiness.

 Ontario Farm Fresh Marketing Association (OFFMA)

-If you want to learn from other farmers who have successfully opened their gates to the public, the Ontario Farm Fresh Marketing Association (OFFMA) has over 250 member farms ranging from modest Pick-Your-Own farms to elaborate entertainment farms attracting thousands of visitors annually.
+If you want to learn from other farmers who have successfully opened their gates to the public, the Ontario Farm Fresh Marketing Association (OFFMA) has over 300 members ranging from modest pick-your-own farms to elaborate entertainment farms attracting thousands of visitors annually.
 OFFMA offers its members training and resources to assist in their marketing efforts.
 Workshops focus on current issues and opportunities within the industry.